DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/5 File System Providers/Custom/1 Configuration/hasSubDirectoriesExpr.md

 ---
 ---
 ##### shortDescription
-A function or the name of a data source field that provides information on whether a file or folder contains sub directories.
+A function or the name of a data source field that provides information on whether a file or directory contains sub directories.

 ---